 Are masks required, even if there is a disability that makes it difficult to wear one?

-Yes.
+Anywhere and for as long as Disney is requiring them, then yes.
 No exemptions.
 Even if you’re wearing a face shield, a mask is required.
 Bandanas and Gaiter masks are not acceptable.
 The same is true for those with hearing aids, and any other type of special need.
 This has been confirmed by several people, and of course, things can change at any time.